campusrover/rosutils/rules.md

     * You shall avoid simple wrappers
     * You should look for code duplication and make the code DRY if it makes sense
     * You shall avoid functions with more than 3 arguments
+    * You shall use absolute imports with module aliases rather than relative imports
+    * You shall put all imports at the top of the file

 ## Code Quality and Best Practices
     * You shall write idiomatic Python